khulnasoft/cli/CONTRIBUTING.md

    2. If stable is on `v1.3.1` and beta is on `v1.3.6`, create `1.3.x` branch (or simply release all patch versions).
 2. Cherry-pick your hotfix on top of `N.N.x` branch.
 3. Run the [Release (Beta)](https://github.com/khulnasoft/cli/actions/workflows/release-beta.yml) workflow targetting `N.N.x` branch.
-4. Verify your hotfix locally with `npx supabase@N.N.x help`
+4. Verify your hotfix locally with `npx khulnasoft@N.N.x help`
 5. Edit [GitHub releases](https://github.com/khulnasoft/cli/releases) to set your hotfix pre-release as latest stable.

 After promoting the next beta version to stable, previous `N.N.x` branches may be deleted.